jcbendernh/PowerAppsCosmosDB/README.md

   <br>
   This will trigger the search based on the value in the text box.
   </li>
-  <li>Now we will insert a Gallery to return the results.
+  <li>Next we will insert a Gallery to return the result set.
 On the Menu bar, select <b>Insert | Gallery drop down | Vertical</b>...

   ![Alt text](/imgs/insertgallery.gif?raw=true)
   <br>
-  Note:  We will not use the image, only the 2 text fields to return results
+  Note:  We will not use the image control in the gallery, only the 2 text fields to return results
    </li>
   <li>Move the gallery so it is below the button.</li>
   <li>In the Gallery properties window, click the <b>Advanced</b> tab and set Items = <b>queryResults</b></li>